 Law school applications: Scholarships

 The posted tuition cost for any given school is just the starting place.
-All schools offer scholarships to some extent, and an increasing percentage of students are able to attend school with some kind of institutional grant aid.
+All schools offer scholarships to some extent, and a significant portion of students are able to attend school with some kind of institutional grant aid.
 Think of the tuition number as your sticker price, and the scholarships as the discounts.

 Law schools are significantly less likely to offer need-based scholarships than they once were.
 While the most selective schools still allocate most of their scholarship awards based on need, very few non-elite law schools do so.
 Most need-based aid comes in the form of loans.
 That said, to the extent that they are offering such aid, you should apply via the FAFSA and any other application forms/processes the school requests.

-Law schools also offer scholarships to increase the diversity of their student bodies, in particular the racial or ethnic diversity.
-And finally, law schools usually offer a number of named competitive scholarships with specific criteria—for example, commitment to public interest, or residence/origin in a particular region, city or town.
+Law schools also usually offer a number of named competitive scholarships with specific criteria—for example, commitment to public interest, or residence/origin in a particular region, city or town.
 Most non-merit-based scholarships require that you submit additional application materials.

 Make sure you have run your own numbers about cost of attendance before you talk to admissions officers about your scholarship.
 Are the tuition and other costs comparable?
 The costs of living?
 Make sure you’re comparing apples to apples as you try to determine what your actual overall cost is.
 A $10,000 discount off of a $35,000 tuition results in a lower out-of-pocket cost than a $20,000 discount at a $50,000 school.
 Keep a spreadsheet of your tuition and related costs, living expenses in different cities, and scholarship offers to keep yourself on track.